Patrolman Donald Martin | Cincinnati Police Division

 OFFICER

-Don was born May 4, 1931 near Viper in Perry County, Kentucky, the 5th of 7 children born to farmers, Claude and Alafair Mae “Allie” (Pennington) Martin.
+Don was born May 4, 1931 near Viper in Perry County, Kentucky, the fifth of seven children born to farmers, Claude and Alafair Mae “Allie” (Pennington) Martin.
 He attended two years of high school and the Ohio Mechanics Institute.

-At the age of 17, Donald Martin joined the U.S. Army on September 30, 1948 and was trained at Fort Samuel Huston in Texas and in Tokyo, Japan.
-He then went to war in Korea with the 8th Cavalry Regiment of the 1st Cavalry Division.
+At seventeen, Don joined the United States Army on September 30, 1948, and was trained at Fort Samuel Huston in Texas and in Tokyo, Japan.
+He then went to war in Korea in the 8th Cavalry Regiment of the 1st Cavalry Division.
 His regiment saw extensive fighting and tremendous losses in the early days of the war.
-He was honorably discharged as a Corporal on June 25, 1952 with a Combat Medical Badge (issued to those who rendered aid under fire) and Korean Service Medal with 3 bronze stars (each representing a major campaign).
+Corporal Martin was honorably discharged on June 25, 1952 with a Combat Medical Badge (issued to those who rendered aid under fire) and Korean Service Medal with 3 bronze stars (each representing a major campaign).

-On April 30, 1956 Don was appointed as a Police Recruit on the Cincinnati Police Division.
-He was promoted to Patrolman on August 13, 1956 and assigned to District 4 (7017 Vine Street).
-He rotated to District 1 (310 Lincoln Park Drive) on February 23, 1958 and again to District 7 (813 Beecher Street) on February 22, 1959.
-During his tenure in each district his commanders, Lieutenant Elmer Ries and Captains Clem Merz, Theodore Bird, and Charles Kline all commented about his effort toward improvement and affability.
-On December 31, 1960 he earned and excellent performance evaluation of 90% and had already received three letters of appreciation and/or commendation, including one from the Police Chief.
+On April 30, 1956, Don was appointed as a Police Recruit.
+He was promoted to Patrolman on August 13, 1956, issued Badge 338, and assigned to District 4 (7017 Vine Street).
+He was rotated to District 1 on February 23, 1958 and again to District 7 (813 Beecher Street) on February 22, 1959.
+During his tenure in each district, his commanders, Lieutenant Elmer Ries and Captains Clem Merz, Theodore Bird, and Charles Kline, all commented about his effort toward improvement and affability.
+On December 31, 1960, he earned an excellent performance evaluation of 90% and had already received three letters of appreciation and/or commendation, including one from the Police Chief.

-During the winter of 1961, while living at 4300 Foley Road, Patrolman Martin and his wife, Gail, the secretary of Chief of Detectives Henry Sandman, had applied to become adoptive parents.
-They were notified that a baby was available from the Protestant Orphan Home.
+Unable to have children, Patrolman Martin and his wife applied to become adoptive parents.
+During the winter of 1960, while living at 4300 Foley Road, they were notified that a baby was available from the Protestant Orphan Home.
 On February 12, 1961 Mrs. Martin resigned from her job in anticipation of the new child.
 The growth in their family would require that they purchase an automobile.

 INCIDENT

-On the night of March 10, 1961, Patrolman Martin was working the Night Shift and requested of his supervisor, Sergeant Hike Bogosian, permission to, if the radio traffic was quiet, check out the Downtown Lincoln Mercury car lot on his beat at 715 Reading Road.
+On the night of March 10, 1961, Patrolman Martin was working the night shift and requested of his supervisor, Sergeant Hike Bogosian, permission to, if the radio traffic was quiet, check out the Downtown Lincoln Mercury car lot on his beat at 715 Reading Road.
 Sergeant Bogosian approved his request and, at 3 a.m., Patrolman Martin radioed Communications that he would be on foot in the area.
-He parked his patrol car at the National Biscuit Company (Nabisco) parking lot at 721 Reading Road, exited his vehicle, and walked onto the car lot.
+He parked his patrol car at the National Biscuit Company (Nabisco) parking lot at 721 Reading Road.
+(It should be noted that in 1961, police cars were equipped with a two-way radio and when the officer was outside the car, he was away from his only method of communication.)
+He exited his vehicle and walked onto the car lot.

 Patrolman Martin approached the two at the front end of a car with its hood open.
-A violent struggle ensued, such that Patrolman Martin’s blouse was ripped at the lapel and several buttons were torn from his uniform.
-Walter Walls, possibly with Jesse’s assistance, gained control of Patrolman Martin’s Smith & Wesson Model 10 .38 Special service revolver and shot Patrolman Martin in the chest.
+Walter Walls pulled an Iver Johnson .38 caliber revolver from his pocket.
+Patrolman Martin saw the gun coming out and knocked it out of Walls’s hand.
+The revolver landed on the ground and a violent struggle ensued over Patrolman Martin’s Smith and Wesson Model 10 .38 Special service revolver, such that his blouse was ripped at the lapel and several buttons were torn from his uniform.
+Walter Walls, possibly with Jesse’s assistance, gained control of Patrolman Martin’s revolver and shot Patrolman Martin in the chest.
 Patrolman Martin turned and ran toward his patrol car with Walter Walls in pursuit and shooting him twice more in the back.
 Patrolman Martin slumped to the ground, held his hands up, and Walls took deliberate aim and fired another round into his back.

 Observing the scuffle and homicide, Jillson drove away.